Policy Name: Sexual Violence Prevention and Response

 - A reporting individual may request that student conduct charges be filed against an accused student.
 Conduct charges may be applied to any incident with a reasonable connection to the campus, including incidents that occur on campus, off campus, or while studying abroad.

-- Onondaga Community College’s Student Conduct proceedings are governed by Policy N5-Student Conduct and Disciplinary Procedures, federal and New York State law, including the due process provisions of the United States and New York State Constitutions.
+- Onondaga Community College’s Student Conduct proceedings are governed by Policy N5-Student Conduct and Disciplinary Procedures, the Onondaga Community College Student Conduct Procedures, federal and New York State law, including the due process provisions of the United States and New York State Constitutions.

 - The College will conduct a timely review of all complaints filed pursuant to this policy.
 Absent extenuating circumstances, review and resolution is expected to take place within 60 calendar days from receipt of the complaint.
 If an appeal is filed, a final resolution is expected within 30 additional days, absent extenuating circumstances.